tendermint/tendermint/docs/tendermint-core/consensus/proposer-based-timestamps.md

 The PBTS algorithm defines a way for a Tendermint blockchain to create block timestamps that are within a reasonable bound of the clocks of the validators on the network.
-This replaces the original BFTTime algorithm for timestamp assignment that relied on the timestamps included in precommit messages.
+This replaces the original BFTTime algorithm for timestamp assignment that computed a timestamp using the timestamps included in precommit messages.

 ## Algorithm Parameters

 The functionality of the PBTS algorithm is governed by two parameters within Tendermint.
-These two parameters are [consensus parameters](https://github.com/tendermint/tendermint/blob/master/spec/abci/apps.md#L291), meaning they are configured by the ABCI application and are expected to be the same across all nodes on the network.
+These two parameters are [consensus parameters](https://github.com/tendermint/tendermint/blob/master/spec/abci/apps.md#L291), meaning they are configured by the ABCI application and are therefore the same same across all nodes on the network.

 ### `Precision`